-Run the following commands from the source code directory:
+To compile the program run the following commands from the source code directory:

+'''

+qmake -r

-qmake profex.pro make -j 4 src/profex
+make -j 4

+src/profex

+'''

 Make sure qmake of Qt version 5 is used.
 If unsure, run qmake with the full path.
-If error messages occur and the program does not start after typing src/profex, read the error messages carefully and try to solve all dependency and version problems with your distribution's software repository.
-Qmake locations for Qt5 vary among distributions.
+If error messages occur and the program does not start after typing src/profex, read the error messages carefully and try to solve all dependency and version problems with your distribution's software repository. qmake locations for Qt5 vary among distributions.
 Some examples are listed below: